Industrial producer price index overview

 This article provides a general overview of the (industrial) producer price index (PPI), sometimes also called output price index, as it is calculated and used at the level of the European Union (EU) and its Member States.

 The industrial producer price index measures the gross monthly change in the trading price of industrial products.
-(There is another index for services, the so-called services producer price index (SPPI)).
+(There are also Producer price indices for construction and for services services).
 The PPI measures price changes from the point of view of the producers/manufacturers of a product.
 In this it differs from consumer price indices which measure the prices from the point of view of consumers/buyers (see below).
 The index reflects basic prices, which exclude VAT and similar deductible taxes directly linked to turnover.
 By contrast, any subsidies on products received by the producer should be added.
 In order to show the true development of price movements, actual transaction prices -instead of list prices- are collected.

 The index for the non-domestic market is further divided into an index for the euro area and one for the non-euro area (Figure 2).
 These sub-indices are only provided for countries in the euro area.